 3. Implementation: Deploy the most promising solutions across campus

-Discovery was a collaborative effort between Dean Dave Schmittlein, the Teaching and Learning Team, and the STS Teaching & Learning Technologies Team.
-But we never could have completed this phase without the MIT Sloan community members who enthusiastically participated in listening sessions, workshops, surveys, and more.
+The Discovery phase started in 2022 and wrapped up in Spring 2023.
+This foundational project was a collaborative effort between Dean Dave Schmittlein, the STS Teaching & Learning Technologies Team, and the Teaching and Learning Team.
+We also owe so much to the MIT Sloan community members who enthusiastically participated in listening sessions, workshops, surveys, and more.
 Thank you to everyone who helped make Discovery a success!

-The coming blog posts will dive into the five steps in Discovery:
+This blog post series will dive into the five steps in Discovery:

 1. Identifying Needs: Conducting listening sessions and reviewing class recordings